What Causes Low Sex Drive in Men (Low in Libido)?

 It is normal for testosterone levels to vary on a daily basis according to the time of the day.
 For adult men to be considered to have low Testosterone levels or Hypogonadism, it is defined as Testosterone levels below 11nmol/L according to Society For Men’s Health (Singapore).

-Low testosterone is a normal part of aging.
+As we age our testosterone will start decreasing is a normal part of ageing.
 However, a drastic drop in testosterone can lead to decreased libido.

 Certain medications prescribed by your doctors may lower testosterone and this will lead to low libido.